 - Mac N Cheese: Even though I never ate this growing up during Thanksgiving, for the past few years it’s been a hit.
 I didn’t think the meal had enough carbs and fat alone, so I thought I’d bring some more to the table.

-90 pesos 120 pesos per person.
+Kansas Bar and Grill: This year the infamous BA American food establishment will be hosting their own Thanksgiving partay.
 Think STUFFED turkey with mashed potatoes, gravy, sweet potatoes, creamed spinach, glazed carrots and pecan pie with whipped creamed.
-They should be serving T-Day food all day, but since Kansas is always bumping, reservations are recommended.
+They say they will be serving Thanksgiving food all day, but since Kansas is always bumping, specified reservations are recommended.
+The price: $320 pesos.

 Central Soho: Gurruchaga’s new gringo on the block will be cooking up a traditional T-Day extravaganza from 5pm to 10pm with roasted turkey, gravy, stuffing, mashed potatoes, cranberry sauce, corn bread, apple pie, and REAL pumpkin pie with whipped cream!
 (And when we say real, we really mean the canned pumpkin goodness.)
 At 10pm, the fiesta moves to the backyard for a late night asado STEAKSGIVING barbecue.
 And of course, it wouldn’t be Thanksgiving Day without some sports — Central Soho will be screening NFL and NCAA games all day long.